BPdg06/project-2-329/README.md

 - Add more of CSS styles/effects for the components
 - Create Quotes API calls to filter by character names
-- Create About Page for brieft introduction of the project
+- Create About Page for brief introduction of the project
 - Make the Footer for the pages

 ## Components